Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 The Board considers its Independent Non-Executive Directors bring strong judgement and considerable knowledge and experience to the Board’s deliberations.

-As noted in the 2020 Annual Report on Remuneration on page 61, Michael Tobin OBE, and Paul Howard all participate in the Group’s share option plan.
+As noted in the Annual Report on Remuneration on page 60 of the 2021 Annual Report, Michael Tobin OBE, and Paul Howard both participate in the Group’s share option plan.
 Notwithstanding this, both Michael Tobin and Paul Howard are considered independent in character and judgement, this is evidenced by the valuable contributions they make at Board and Committee meetings, and in particular, the knowledge and experience they bring to the roles as Chairman, Non-Executive Directors and Committee members.
-In addition, whilst Christopher Mills is considered Non-Independent Christopher provides enormous contribution guidance and support to the business and is however considered to be independent in character and judgement.
+In addition, whilst Christopher Mills is considered Non-Independent.
+Christopher provides enormous guidance and support to the business and is considered to be independent in character and judgement.

 Appointment and Tenure

 Executive Directors serve on the basis of service agreements which are also available for inspection upon request.
-Further details on the Executive Directors’ service agreements are included in the 2020 Annual Report on Remuneration, on page 61.
+Further details on the Executive Directors’ service agreements are included in the Annual Report on Remuneration, on page 60 of the 2021 Annual Report.

 The Chairman is responsible for the induction of new Directors and ongoing development of all Directors.
 The Board received tailored training as appropriate for service on a listed Company Board.
 New Directors receive a full, formal and tailored induction on joining the Board designed to provide an understanding of the Group’s business, governance and key stakeholders.
 The induction process typically includes an induction pack, operational site visits, meetings with key individuals and the Group’s advisors, and briefings on key business, legal and regulatory issues facing the Group.